Problems with attributing weights

 If the legend could be read it might give us a hint.

-I've seen polygonal pieces offered with listed weights well off their expected value.
-I can see collectors choosing not to buy those and scholars omitting them from calculations of typical masses.
+I've seen Islamic polyhedral pieces offered with listed weights well below their expected value.
+I can see why collectors might choose not to buy them and why scholars might omit them from catalogs and from calculations of typical masses.
 Does that produce a bias?

 #107